theborakompanioni/bitcoin-spring-boot-starter/readme.md

 Tests in example application modules or modules that start a lot of docker containers (modules named "*-example-application" or "spring-testcontainer-*") are excluded from the default test phase and must be manually enabled if you want to run them.
-To run all tests you must pass `-PexampleTest` and `-PtestcontainerTest`:
+To run all tests pass arguments `-PexampleTest` and `-PtestcontainerTest`:
 ```shell script
 ./gradlew test integrationTest -PtestcontainerTest -PexampleTest
 ```
-Be aware this might take several minutes to complete (>= 15 minutes).
+Be aware this might take several minutes to complete (>= 10 minutes).

 ### Dependency Checks